RealFakeAccount/Fuck_51taoshi.com/README.md

 A script to automatically finish homework in 51taoshi.com
 ![image](https://github.com/RealFakeAccount/Fuck_51taoshi.com/blob/master/sample.png)

 # This code *DO NOT* guarantee a FULL SCORE.
-If this score matter to you, DO NOT use it.
+If this score matters to you, DO NOT use it.

 ## requirement
 selenium